Top 8 Travel Scams to Watch Out For

 5. Taxi Scam

-How it works: Before dropping you off to your destination, the driver tells you his meter is broken, so you’ll have no choice but to pay an overpriced flat rate since you don’t know how to navigate around the place.
+How it works: Before dropping you off at your destination, the driver tells you his meter is broken, so you’ll have no choice but to pay an overpriced flat rate since you don’t know how to navigate around the place.

 How to avoid it: Before you board a taxi, check the meter first.
 If it isn’t broken, go on and hop in.
 Also, plan your trip in advance and research on how to use public transportation abroad to find safer and cheaper means to go from one place to another.

-6. Liquid Spills
+6. Liquid Spills Travel Scam

 How it works: Walking along a sidewalk, you’re caught by surprise when a man holding a drink suddenly goes your way and trips over, spilling the drink on your shirt.
 Before you know it, the scammer’s accomplices have already stolen your wallet and other valuables.
+This is a common scam in countries in South America.
+If you are traveling there, check these two articles: Is it safe to travel to Mexico City?, and Is Colombia safe for travelers?

 How to avoid it: This trick is a perfect way to distract the potential victim and divert his attention by keeping him preoccupied with the spilled liquid.
 If you get caught in such a situation, it’s best to refuse the offer to wipe the stain off your clothes and go somewhere that’s not crowded to check all your valuables and clean yourself up.